Characterization of matrices with bounded Graver bases and depth parameters and applications to integer programming: Preliminaries

-The sequence of such contractions can be visualized by a \emph{contraction$^*$-decomposition tree} that is defined in the same way as a contraction-decomposition tree except that one-vertex trees are associated with matroids of rank zero (rather than matroids consisting of a single element) and the edges are labeled by one-dimensional subspaces.
-In case that each one-dimensional subspace that is the label of an edge of the tree is generated by an element of the matroid $M$, we say that the contraction$^*$-decomposition tree is \emph{principal} and we view the edges of the tree as labeled by the corresponding elements of $M$.
-Note that the minimum depth of a principal contraction$^*$-decomposition tree of a matroid $M$ is an upper bound on its contraction$^*$-depth, however, in general, the contraction$^*$-depth of a matroid $M$ can be smaller than the minimum depth of a principal contraction$^*$-decomposition tree of $M$.
+The sequence of such contractions can be visualized by a \emph{contraction$^*$-tree} that is defined in the same way as a contraction-tree except that one-vertex trees are associated with matroids of rank zero (rather than matroids consisting of a single element) and the edges are labeled by one-dimensional subspaces.
+If each one-dimensional subspace that is the label of an edge of the tree is generated by an element of the matroid $M$, we say that the contraction$^*$-tree is \emph{principal} and we view the edges of the tree as labeled by the corresponding elements of $M$.
+Note that the minimum depth of a principal contraction$^*$-tree of a matroid $M$ is an upper bound on its contraction$^*$-depth, however, in general, the contraction$^*$-depth of a matroid $M$ can be smaller than the minimum depth of a principal contraction$^*$-tree of $M$.
+We point out that the notions of principal contraction$^*$-trees and contraction-trees differ in a subtle but important way.
+For example, if $M$ is a vector matroid of rank one containing a single element $e$, its only contraction-tree consists of a root labeled by $e$ while its only contraction$^*$-tree has a root and a leaf adjacent to it and the edge joining them is labeled with (the subspace generated by) $e$.
+However, if $M$ is a vector matroid of rank one containing two parallel elements $e$ and $e'$, any contraction-tree and any contraction$^*$-tree of $M$ has depth one.
+Still, the minimum depth of a principal contraction$^*$-tree of $M$ is either $\cd(M)-1$ or $\cd(M)$.

-Kardo\v s et al.~\cite{KarKLM17} established the connection between the contraction$^*$-depth and the existence of a long circuit, which is described in Theorem~\ref{thm:circuit}.
-We remark that Theorem~\ref{thm:circuit} implies that $\cd(M)\le k^2+1$.
+Kardo\v s et al.~\cite{KarKLM17} established the connection between the contraction$^*$-depth and the existence of a long circuit, which is described in Theorem~\ref{thm:circuit} below; Theorem~\ref{thm:circuit} implies that $\cd(M)\le k^2+1$ where $k$ is the size of the largest circuit of $M$.

 \begin{theorem} Let $M$ be a matroid and $k$ the size of its largest circuit.
 It holds that $\log_2 k\le\csd(M)\le k^2$.
-Moreover, there exists a polynomial-time algorithm that for an input oracle-given matroid $M$ outputs a principal contraction$^*$-decomposition tree of depth at most $k^2$. \end{theorem}
+Moreover, there exists a polynomial-time algorithm that for an input oracle-given matroid $M$ outputs a principal contraction$^*$-tree of depth at most $k^2$. \end{theorem}